“We can be thankful to a friend for a few acres, or a little money;

 and yet, for the freedom and command of the whole earth,

 and for the great benefits of our being, our life, health, and reason,

 we look upon ourselves as under no obligation."

 — Lucius Annaeus Seneca

-In those kind of events, I used to become upset, angry, blameful, and sympathetic, with a willingness to discuss the situation at length to emphasize the sadness in the change–especially if it were happening to me or someone I knew well.
-I stopped that a couple years back, and it is a blessing that I want to share today.
+In those kinds of events, I used to become upset, angry, blameful, and sympathetic, with a willingness to discuss the situation at length to emphasize the sadness in the change–especially if it were happening to me or someone I knew well.
+I stopped that a couple of years back, and it is this resultant blessing that I want to share today.

-I’ve said before, the the main ingredient that changed my life from that kind of reaction is gratitude.
-Even more than this: appreciation.
+I've said before that the main ingredient that changed my life away from that kind of reaction is gratitude.
+Even more than this, simply appreciation.

 I didn't say it was easy, because it isn't; however, once embarked on this journey, it becomes easier and more beneficial with practice.

 On the way to an appointment today, the thought came to me that when people are being conservative, they can no longer see opportunities.
 Just by virtue of the act of conservation, it is a tightening; a closing in, and opportunities that could normally be seen are hidden from view.
 In the same way, it is impossible to see abundance when you are focused on lack.
 It's not even on the radar.

 So, the trick is to turn your focus using what will you might have left, toward focusing on something other than the lack; something other than the conservation.
 You most likely will not yet see abundance or great opportunities, but just turn your focus away from what is, and attempt to find just one thing to be grateful for, thankful for, or in appreciation of.
 Just one.
 Then go for two.
 Then three.
 Now you're on a roll.
 Keep it up.
 Go for five, six, and more.
 Expand that gratitude to anything and everything in your life and those around you.